 3️⃣ Another benefit of outlining software is the power of search and tagging.
 Instead of going back and forth in your notebook to find a particular entry, you can simply type what you’re looking for and zero in on it in seconds.

-4️⃣Finally, modern outliners give you the ability to customize your workflows any way you want.
-Whether you feel like adding colors, changing bullet styles or using emojis (who doesn’t love these?), it’s all one mouse click away.
+4️⃣ Finally, the outline mode gives you the ability to customize your workflows any way you want.
+Whether you feel like tweaking colors, changing bullet styles, adding headings/subheadings, or using emojis (who doesn’t love these?), you can do that in seconds with your mouse or a keyboard command.

 And that’s it!